 In addition, students must complete at least 70% of the units for which they receive financial aid.
 A student will not receive degree credit twice for the same course, so a repeated course will not be counted as completed units.
-Courses taken with audit status are not included in either

 Courses taken with audit status are not included in either the number of units attempted or the number of units completed.
 Likewise, courses taken in "Open Enrollment" status are not included unless those course(s) are subsequently applied toward a degree program.
 Satisfactory progress always measures what has happened in prior terms, so all registration and enrollment activity for the current term is excluded from the evaluations.